 The Flexible Tuition program ensures access and socioeconomic diversity at LWHS.

-Thanks to its 121-year history of being accessible to students from all walks of life, including 77 years of being tuition-free, Lick-Wilmerding High School enjoys the legacy, the resources and the strategic resolve to push the limits on what it can mean to be a truly accessible independent school.
+Thanks to its 124 year history of being accessible to students from all walks of life, including 77 years of being tuition free, Lick-Wilmerding High School enjoys the legacy, the resources, and the strategic resolve to push the limits on what it can mean to be a truly accessible independent school.

-Today, 28 percent of LWHS’ operating budget is devoted to Flexible Tuition, approximately 38 percent of students benefit from the school’s Flexible Tuition Program.
+Today, 28 percent of LWHS’ operating budget is devoted to Flexible Tuition, 35% of our students are enrolled through the school’s Flexible Tuition Program.
 One thing we have learned is that language of discourse really matters—especially when talking about accessibility.
 Based on feedback received from parents during the 1988–1989 school year, we have for more than two decades eschewed the use of the term "financial aid" in favor of "Flexible Tuition."

 There is a wide range of families who qualify, from those who can afford only minimal tuition to those who can afford almost full tuition.
 In calculating each family’s ability to pay, the school considers many factors.
 The complex formula used to calculate the exact Flexible Tuition level considers many factors that affect a family’s ability to pay.
 It is impossible for the school, or for a family, to determine the level of tuition for which they qualify unless the entire Parents' Financial Statement (PFS) application is completed.
 For more information about how Flexible Tuition is calculated, and to see sample Case Studies, please view the Flexible Tuition Brochure.